-The forecast period will see the expansion of full-service restaurants as the situation stabilises and businesses in the tourism industry continue to diversify their offerings.
-The City Lodge Group announced plans to roll out full-service restaurants that offer lunch and dinners across 36 Town and Road Lodges.
+The forecast period is predicted to see the expansion of full-service restaurants as the economic situation stabilises and businesses in the tourism industry continue to diversify their offerings.
+As a result, it will be important for operators to differentiate themselves from their competitors, by investing in improved technologies and building customer loyalty.

-The momentum gained by digitalisation in full-service restaurants will persist during the forecast period, as players maintain a flexible operating approach in the aftermath of the pandemic.
-The trend will be supported by intensified investment technology to meet evolving consumer behaviour.
+The momentum gained by digitalisation in full-service restaurants is set to persist over the forecast period, as players maintain a flexible operating approach in the aftermath of the pandemic.
+The trend will be supported by intensified investment in technology to meet evolving consumer behaviour: in line with this shift, click-and-collect will continue to gain traction across the channel, while strategic partnerships with third party delivery services will remain vital if brands are to remain relevant.

 Delivery: